Event filters

 Loading

 Discover the best events and make the most of your time in Decatur.
-From music to nightlife and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to health and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Michelle Malone live at Eddie's Attic!
 Michelle Malone is a lifer.
 She's been a mainstay of American music for more than 35 years, building her story onstage and off.
 Her musical roots run deep and wide like the mighty Mississippi river, twisting and turn...